 }

-However, we have the drawback of having to define the size of the buffer ourselves, something that is not necessary with the String class.
+However, we have the inconvenience of having to define the buffer size ourselves, something that is not necessary with the String class.

 The speed is similar to that achieved with the String class, since the String class uses the atoi and atof functions internally.
 In fact, it is slightly superior because it requires less processing.

-On the other hand, the control capacity of the process is similar to what we would obtain with the String class.
+For its part, the control over the process is similar to what we would obtain with the String class.

-Here we have a code to perform the reception and conversion to an integer number.
+Here we have code to perform the reception and conversion to an integer.

 #define DEBUG(a) Serial.println(a);